Working together to create an equitable and economically stable Mahoning Valley

 Nonprofit Leadership Cohort

-The Wean Foundation will launch its first Nonprofit Leadership Cohort in early 2025.
-Cohort members were announced in December.
-Over eight months, the program will provide 15 mid-career nonprofit professionals with coaching, peer-to-peer learning and opportunities to implement skills learned within their organizations.
-The program is open to those currently employed at Wean Foundation grantees or potential grantees whose work aligns with our strategic priorities, with an emphasis on the under-resourced, including Black and Hispanic/Latinx leaders.
+Over eight months, the program provides mid-career nonprofit professionals with coaching, peer-to-peer learning and opportunities to implement skills learned within their organizations.
+The program is open to those currently employed at any nonprofit organization in the Mahoning Valley and prioritizes under-resourced individuals, including Black and Hispanic/Latinx leaders.

-The Cohort will focus on cultivating key competencies that are vital for personal and programmatic leadership, including:
+The Cohort focuses on cultivating key competencies that are vital for personal and programmatic leadership, including:

 - Transformational and Inclusive Leadership Skills